 The global travel agency services market is valued at $465 billion in 2025 and is expected to reach $669 billion by 2030, growing at 7.5% annually.
 The industry is driven by rising demand for personalized experiences, the return of business travel, and the boom in tailor-made trips.

 But a good idea isn't enough.
-A solid business plan is what separates agencies that survive from those that thrive.
+A solid travel agency business plan is what separates agencies that survive from those that thrive.
 It's your operational roadmap, your tool for convincing partners and investors, and your strategic compass for the first three years.
+This guide walks through every section of a complete business plan, with sample numbers, investment breakdowns, and 3-year financial projections you can adapt to your own model.

 1. Executive Summary